 In 1984, horror maestro Wes Craven unleashed one of the most terrifying creations to ever grace the horror lexicon.

 Fred Krueger had all the right ingredients to keep you awake at night.
 A grotesquely deformed, razor-fingered child-killer, he was not the kind of merciful barbarian who would dispose of you with one brutal blow.
-This monster was gloriously sadistic, the kid who had taken pulling legs off spiders to a whole new level.
-When you were sweating under your bed sheets as a child you could be safe in the knowledge that exhaustion would eventually lay waste to your unforgiving imagination.
+This monster was gloriously sadistic; the kid who had taken pulling legs off spiders to a whole new level.
+Not only was he able to control the sacred realm of dreams, he thrived on manipulation and fear, driving his victims weak with despair before finally committing the act, one delivered with the brief yet addictive thrill of symbolic ejaculation.
+When you were sweating under your bed sheets as a child after a particularly affecting scare, you could be safe in the knowledge that exhaustion would eventually lay waste to your unforgiving imagination.
 That, of course, was no longer the case.

 By the time the fourth instalment of the smash franchise came around, ‘Old Pizza Face’ had become something of a self-parody.
 Gone were the slow, teasing builds and sly shadows of the original.
-In fact, the series had become so self-referential we would walk hand-in-claw with our killer as he stalked his latest batch of Hollywood fodder, confident that his cheesy wisecracks would be the most vomit-inducing aspect on offer.
-In The Dream Master, we even sat and watched as Krueger relaxed on a beach behind a pair of wayfarers, posing with the suave self-assurance of a Calvin Klein model—albeit it a rather ugly one.
+In fact, the series had become so self-referential we would walk hand-in-glove with our killer as he stalked his latest batch of Hollywood fodder, confident that his cheesy wisecracks would be the most vomit-inducing aspect on offer.
+This kind of commercial departure began with the previous year’s instalment.
+For many, A Nightmare On Elm Street 3: The Dream Warriors was a welcome return to form for a franchise that had lost its way with Freddy’s Revenge and its decision to ditch the dreamworld concept for a straight-up possession story.
+Others saw the writing on the wall, viewing the third instalment as a character-marring step away from the dark side.
+Personally, I’ve always preferred my Krueger vicious, but the expansion of the dreamworld concept was very welcome, even if it did lead to roads that took the character on a rather tasteless corporate journey to commercial extinction.
+If The Dream Warriors‘ “Welcome to prime time, bitch” announced as much, The Dream Master‘s decision to have us watch Krueger relaxing on a beach behind a pair of wayfarers confirmed it, the newly camp character posing with the suave self-assurance of a Calvin Klein model—albeit it a rather ugly one.

-The film begins with the demise of the previous instalment’s survivors, making fickle fare of 1987‘s The Dream Warriors, which is probably the only reason this film existed following the disappointment of Freddy’s Revenge.
-Kristen—who in a classic soap opera switch is no longer played by Patricia Arquette—has lost control of her ability to bring others into her dreams and begins dragging kids in against her will.
-After Krueger makes short work of Kincaid (Sagoes) and disturbed teenage pervert Joey (Eastman), he stalks Kristen through his ethereal fun house and tricks her into coaxing Alice (Wilcox) into the fray.
-Unable to curb his bloodlust, however, Freddy almost loses his meal ticket after barbecuing Kristen in his infamous boiler room, only for her to pass her burdensome powers onto Alice, an inexplicable parting gift that saves Krueger’s blushes and subjects us to another hour of his redundant wisecracks.
+The Dream Master begins with the demise of the previous instalment’s survivors, making fickle fare of The Dream Warriors, which is probably the only reason this film existed following the creative departure that was Freddy’s Revenge.
+Kristen — who in a classic soap opera switch is no longer played by Patricia Arquette — has lost control of her ability to bring others into her dreams and begins dragging kids in against her will.
+After Krueger makes short work of former foes Kincaid (Sagoes) and mute teenage pervert Joey (Eastman), he stalks Kristen through his ethereal funhouse and tricks her into coaxing Alice (Wilcox) into the fray.
+Unable to curb his bloodlust, however, Freddy almost loses his meal ticket after barbecuing Kristen in his infamous boiler room, only for her to pass her burdensome powers onto Alice, an inexplicable parting gift that saves Krueger’s blushes and subjects us to another hour of his increasingly redundant wisecracks.
 Lord, have mercy!

-From there, Freddy plays the insidious circus master to a whole host of incredible special effect set-pieces, picking off the movie’s stereotypes with a wry relish that kills the fear factor dead.
-‘Nightmare 4’ has the kind of screenplay that makes disposable pawns of its central characters, and when a girl of sixteen manages to turn up for school every morning, seemingly unaffected by the brutal and relentless deaths of her friends and family, you find it hard to care very much about anyone as the visual novelties come thick and fast.
+From there Freddy plays the insidious circus master to a whole host of incredible special effect set-pieces, picking off the movie’s stereotypes with a wry relish that kills the fear factor dead.
+So elaborate and expensive were some of those death sequences that others suffered as a consequence, which is why we are treated to the dubious sight of Alice’s kung-fu brother taking on an invisible Freddy, as our glorified stand-up act spouts cod Oriental philosophies in an imaginary dojo — not an inspired creative decision but a monetary one.
+‘Nightmare 4’ features the kind of screenplay that makes disposable pawns of its central characters, and when a girl of sixteen manages to turn up for school each morning, seemingly unaffected by the brutal and relentless deaths of her friends and family, you find it hard to care very much about anyone as the visual novelties come thick and fast.

-This is tired, frivolous fare, but you can’t deny the fascination of seeing Robert Englund in drag.
-Nor can you deprive yourself of the opportunity to watch his crater-faced alter ego picking at a past victim pizza, or spouting cod oriental philosophies as he prepares for an invisible battle with Alison’s kung-fu brother.
+Beneath the spectacular superficialities, this is tired, frivolous fare, but you can’t deny the fascination of seeing Robert Englund in drag.
+Nor can you deprive yourself of the opportunity of watching his crater-faced alter ego picking at a past victim pizza, one that will strike fear in the hearts of practising vegans across the world — though likely no one else.
 Most dizzying is an absurd Freddy rap buried somewhere in the closing credits, a slick production with a troupe of sister soul singers and lines like ‘With a hat like a vagabond; standing like a flasher; Mr Big Time; Fred Krueger, dream crasher.’
+Indeed!

-After all the visual hoo-ha, it comes down to an old-fashioned O.K.
-Corral-style standoff, in which Alice calls on the teachings of her mother and a Dream Master rhyme as she attempts to banish Krueger to commercial purgatory for at least another year.
+After all the visual hoo-ha, it comes down to a good, old-fashioned O.K.
+Corral-style standoff, one in which Alice calls on the teachings of her mother as she attempts to banish Krueger to commercial purgatory for at least another year.